 First things first: what is a chatbot?

-If you’ve visited websites like HubSpot, you’ve probably noticed the floating icon accompanied by a balloon text found at the bottom right of your screen.
+If you’ve visited websites like HubSpot, you’ve probably noticed the floating icon accompanied by a balloon text at your screen's bottom right.
 This is a chatbot.

 Chatbots are computer software used to simulate the method of human conversation.